Board-Certified Lawyers on Every Client’s Case

 - The offender obstructed justice – increases 2 levels

 - The defendant clearly accepts their responsibility for the crime – decreases 2 levels

 - The defendant was a minor participant in the crime – decreases 4 levels

 Federal criminal charges must not be handled lightly.
-If you are facing federal criminal allegations, reach out to The Criminal Defense Team of Baldwin Perry & Kamish PC to discuss your defense options immediately.
+If you are facing federal criminal allegations in Indiana, reach out to The Criminal Defense Team of Baldwin Perry & Wiley PC to discuss your defense options immediately.
 The federal criminal justice system is complex to navigate, but the board-certified attorneys at The Criminal Defense Team will guide you through it step by step.